Reb-Mendoza/XCOM-0.5-Foes-Not-Knows/README.md

 2. Worked on visual things, like the actual battlefield.

 #### 12/9/22
-1. Took a break, but make a framework for what work is to come.
+1. Took a break, but made a framework for what work is to come.
 2. Made a realization that if I'm going to finish this project, I'd have to really get to work this next week.
 3. Managed to get keyboard controls to respond.
 4. Tomorrow I will hopefully be able to map every key I want to have mapped.
 WASD Camera Movement, 1-6 for unit actions, ESC for pause.